codedbychavez/express-postgresql-auth/README.md

 npm run dev
 ```

-3. Check is the app connected successfully to the database. `module/db/index.js` logs the status of the database connection:
+3. Check if the app connected successfully to the database. `module/db/index.js` logs the status of the database connection:

 ```js
 const pgPromise = require('pg-promise');